Image of Cardiac wave background

 Public Safety Agencies

-With two primary responsibilities, public safety agencies play a pivotal role in the effectiveness of the NEAR registry.
+Public safety agencies play a pivotal role in the effectiveness of the NEAR registry through two primary responsibilities.

-The first step for Fire/EMS agencies along with their emergency communications centers is to confirm that AED locations within their jurisdiction are included in the registry.
+The first step for Fire/EMS agencies, along with their emergency communications centers, is to confirm that AED, bleeding control, epinephrine and naloxone resource locations within their jurisdiction are included in the registry.

-The second step is to ensure that emergency telecommunicators have access to those AED locations during cardiac arrest call processing.
-This is achieved through pre-existing integrations with telecommunicator medical guidance systems like ProQA Paramount, APCO Intellicomm, and Total Response, in addition to call handling applications like RapidDeploy Radius and ZOLL Dispatch.
+The second step is to ensure that emergency telecommunicators have access to those resource locations during call processing.
+NEAR supports this through pre-existing integrations with telecommunicator medical guidance systems like ProQA Paramount, APCO Intellicomm, and Total Response, in addition to call handling applications like RapidDeploy Radius and ZOLL Dispatch.

 Proven strategies and resources to help agencies excel in these roles are readily available at no cost from the PulsePoint Foundation.

 Public safety agencies responsible for receiving third-party AED placement and inspection notifications should consider allowing NEAR registrations and updates to meet local reporting requirements.
-This offers a significant efficiency opportunity for both the agency and program management companies that have direct integrations with the NEAR registry.
+This offers a significant efficiency opportunity for both the agency and any program management companies with direct integrations into the NEAR registry.

 AED Program Management Companies